hypo69/hypo/pytest/gemini/src/suppliers/morlevi/graber.md

 3. Run `pytest` from your terminal in the directory containing the test file.

-This revised solution provides a more complete and robust set of tests, handling various cases and ensuring that the `local_saved_image` function behaves correctly in different situations.
+This revised solution provides a more complete and robust set of tests, handling various cases and ensuring that the `local_image_path` function behaves correctly in different situations.
 Remember to adapt the mocks and assertions to the specific details of your actual codebase.
 Also, consider adding tests for other methods and functions in the `Graber` class.